nicknsy/jellyscrub/README.md

 1. Add https://raw.githubusercontent.com/nicknsy/jellyscrub/main/manifest.json as a Jellyfin plugin repository
 2. Install Jellyscrub from the repository
 3. Restart the Jellyfin server
 4. If you Jellyfin's web path is set, the plugin should automatically inject the companion client script into the "index.html" file of the web server directory.
-Otherwise, the line `<script plugin="Jellyscrub" version="1.0.0.0" src="/Trickplay/ClientScript"></script>` will have to be added at the end of end body tag manually right before `</body>` manually.
+Otherwise, the line `<script plugin="Jellyscrub" version="1.0.0.0" src="/Trickplay/ClientScript"></script>` will have to be added at the end of the body tag manually right before `</body>`.
 5. Clear your site cookies / local storage to get rid of the cached index file and receive a new one from the server.
 6. Change any configuration options, like whether to save in media folders over internal metadata folders.
 7. Run a scan (could take much longer depending on library size) or start watching a movie and the scrubbing preview should update in a few minutes.